cainy19com/cainy19com.github.io/op-mehico-esse/correlation.md

 of two vectors scaled by $N$.

 Variance is like dot product
-of vector with itself scaled by $N$.
+of one vector with itself scaled by $N$.

 https://www.mathsisfun.com/algebra/vectors-dot-product.html